 Some men may shudder at the thought of "the snip".
 But vasectomies are a safe and effective form of contraception for men who have completed their family, or don't wish to have children.

 Medicare data shows more than 25,000 Australian men have had a vasectomy in the last financial year.
 The relatively simple surgical procedure involves disrupting the sperm-carrying tubes in the scrotum to prevent sperm from getting into the seminal fluid when a man ejaculates.

-Typically, sperm only make up around 2-5 per cent of total ejaculate volume.
+Typically, sperm only make up around two-five per cent of total ejaculate volume.
 That means following a successful vasectomy, at least 95 per cent of the end product will still remain, while eliminating the risk of pregnancy.